Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Introduction

-In this study, we concentrate on full-wave modelling, a necessary tool to distinguish the scattering originating from different parts of the domain, for example, surface and interior structures \citep{Eyraud2020analog}.
-This requires that the differences between the modelled and measured field are small enough compared to the measurement inaccuracies.
-Our focus is suppressing the effects of these inaccuracies in the reconstruction process which is of utmost importance, e.g., based on the recent numerical study \cite{deng2021ei+}.
-In full-wave modelling with the finite element time domain (FETD) method \cite{pursiainen2016orbiter,takala2018multigrid}, the carrier-induced effects in the modulated signal can result in modelling or measurement errors produced by (1) phase and wavelength-induced factors, (2) domain discretization, (3) wave propagation accuracy, and (4) numerical inaccuracy due to noise in demodulation of the carrier signal.
-This study concentrates on the errors due to (1), phase inaccuracy and wavelength-induced effects, which are due to the short wavelength of the signal as compared to the target object diameter, and propagation through a high contrast domain.
+In full-wave modelling with the finite element time domain (FETD) method \cite{pursiainen2016orbiter,takala2018multigrid}, the WI uncertainties in the modulated signal can result in modelling or measurement errors produced by (1) wavelength-induced uncertainties' factors i.e., nonuniform permittivity distribution, change in wave velocity and wave path length in the target domain, (2) discretization, (3) wave propagation accuracy, and (4) numerical inaccuracy due to noise in demodulation of the carrier signal.
+This study concentrates on the errors due to (1), wavelength-induced uncertainties, which are caused by the short wavelength of the signal as compared to the target object diameter, and propagation through a high contrast domain.
 To marginalise these errors, we propose a Gaussian prior model for the uncertainty of the phase in form of a discrepancy function.
 This discrepancy gives the maximum limit for the applicable baseband frequency considering the real part of the permittivity that can be reconstructed.
-The experiments show how the discrepancy-based prior model, combined with total variation regularised inverse approach, allows for the marginalisation of the carrier-induced effects via independence sampling.
-The results also show how data obtained for a dense spatial point distribution can be effectively utilised in the process of marginalising carrier-induced effects, taking into account the Nyquist sampling condition for both the modulated and demodulated wave.
+The numerical experiments performed on a two-dimensional domain show how the discrepancy-based prior model, combined with total variation regularised-inversion approach, allows for the marginalisation of the wavelength-induced uncertainties via independence sampling.
+The experiments also show how data obtained for a dense spatial point distribution can be effectively utilised in the process of marginalising wavelength-induced uncertainties, taking into account the Nyquist sampling condition which depends on both the modulated and demodulated wave \cite{khare2002direct,chaparro2018signals}.